lovemarcus/Trump-Facts/parsing/README.md

 ### Enter Kibana workspace

 Enter [http://localhost:5601](http://localhost:5601) and under 'Index name or pattern' empty field (by default it says 'logstash-*') write the name of our index.
 If you did not change anything, write **twitter**.
+Next, select **date** as the date value!

 ## Format of original data